-- 226. National, regional and local (county) proposals for transport measures include consideration of the growth needs identified by local plans, integrating development with transport infrastructure needs.
-Government plans for major roads and there are regional strategies for railways.
+- 232. National, regional and local (county) proposals for transport measures include consideration of the growth needs identified by local plans, integrating development with transport infrastructure needs.
+Central government plans for major roads and there are regional strategies for railways.
 County led strategies provide for locally significant transport infrastructure.
 The recognition of and support for transport improvements in the GNLP can be of considerable assistance in applying for funding.
-The policy consequently identifies and supports strategic and local transport improvements. - 227.
+The policy consequently identifies and supports strategic and local transport improvements. - 233.
 Trunk road (the A11 and A47) improvements are planned by Highways England.
-In October 2017 it announced a timetable for £300 million of A47 improvements80 which will dual parts of the road between Peterborough and Great Yarmouth.
-Contracts were awarded in September 2019 for the three schemes In Greater Norwich: - Blofield to North Burlingham81 planned start date 2022-23, planned end date 2024/25; - Thickthorn junction planned start date 2022-23, planned end date 202582; - East Tuddenham to Easton improvement planned start date 2022/23, planned end date 2024-2583. - 228.
-Government has also announced a Major Road Network (MRN).
+In October 2017 it announced a timetable for £300 million of A47 improvements which will dual parts of the road between Peterborough and Great Yarmouth.
+Contracts were awarded in September 2019 for the three schemes In Greater Norwich: - Blofield to North Burlingham planned start date 2022-23, planned end date 2024/25; - Thickthorn junction planned start date 2022-23, planned end date 2025; - East Tuddenham to Easton improvement planned start date 2022/23, planned end date 2024-25. - 234.
+The Government has also announced a Major Road Network (MRN).
 The MRN comprises local non-trunk roads of national importance and the announcement comes with a fund for improvement.
 Within the Greater Norwich area, this includes the A140 north and south of Norwich (including the A1270 Broadland Northway) and the A146 connecting Norwich to Lowestoft.
-Improvements to the A140 include the new roundabout to replace the Hemphall crossroads which was completed in late 2019.
+Improvements to the A140 include the new roundabout to replace the Hempnall crossroads which was completed in late 2019.
 The A140 Long Stratton bypass has been given conditional approval by Government.
-The current programme completion date is the end of 2024. - 229.
-A new nine year East Anglian rail franchise commenced in October 2016.
-This is delivering significant improvements to rail services including more services and faster journeys across the network.
-Two daily trains are already providing 90-minute journey times between Norwich and London, with plans in place for Norwich to Cambridge services to be extended to Stansted Airport.
-In addition, long-term development of a direct rail link to Milton Keynes, Oxford and the West remains a priority. - 230.
+The current programme completion date is the end of 2024. - 235.
+Significant improvements to rail services have been delivered with more services, new trains and faster journeys across the network.
+This includes 90-minute journey times on some trains between Norwich and London and regular Norwich to Stansted Airport services via Cambridge.
+Long-term development of a direct rail link to Milton Keynes, Oxford and the West remains a priority. - 236.
 Two new railway stations are planned for the area.
-The Growth Triangle Area Action Plan identifies new station sites on the Norwich to Sheringham line at Rackheath and Dussindale to serve these major employment and housing growth areas.
-Dussindale station has outline planning consent.
+The Growth Triangle Area Action Plan identifies the potential for new station sites on the Norwich to Sheringham line at Rackheath and Dussindale to serve these major employment and housing growth areas.
+Dussindale station has outline planning consent. - 237.
+Local transport strategy for the Norwich area is shaped by Norfolk County Council's third local transport plan (2011) and the Norwich Area Transportation Strategy (2013) (NATS).
+A https://highwaysengland.co.uk/projects/a47-blofield-to-north-burlingham/